AlVarias/technical-stack-glossary/docs/DNS-Reference.md

-## 🌐 2.
-DNS Resource Record Master Reference
+## 🌐DNS Resource Record Master Reference
 As a Platform Engineer, maintaining DNS integrity is the foundation of service availability.
 Below are the standards I follow.

 | Record | Name | Enterprise Purpose |